-Traveling to Suriname: flights, visas, vaccinations, and currency
+Travelling to Suriname: flights, visa, vaccinations and currency

-A complete practical guide for your first trip to Suriname — when to book, which vaccinations are required, and the paperwork you actually need.
+A complete practical guide for your first trip to Suriname — when to book, which vaccinations are required, and the paperwork you really need.

-Suriname isn’t a complicated destination, but it does take more planning than Spain.
-This guide covers the four things to sort before departure: flights, visa, vaccinations, and currency.
+Suriname isn’t a complicated destination, but it does take a bit more planning than a trip to Spain.
+This guide covers the four things you need to sort out before departure: flights, visa, vaccinations and currency.

 Booking flights

-- KLM from Amsterdam — daily direct, around 9 hours.
+- KLM from Amsterdam — daily direct flight, flight time about 9 hours.

-- Surinaamse Luchtvaart Maatschappij (SLM) from Amsterdam — comparable route, sometimes cheaper, often via Curaçao.
+- Surinam Airways (SLM) from Amsterdam — similar route, sometimes cheaper, often via Curaçao.

 Visa and paperwork

 Since 2025 Suriname uses an e-Visa or digital tourist card.
-For most EU passports:
+For Dutch passports:

 - Apply online via consulaatsuriname.nl

-- Print the confirmation — show it on departure and arrival
+- Print the confirmation form — you’ll show it on both departure and arrival

-Also needed: passport valid for 6 months past your return date, return ticket, and a stay address for your first night (a hotel works).
+You’ll also need: a passport valid for at least 6 months after your return, a return ticket, and an address for your first night (a hotel is fine).

 Vaccinations